 Acorns and Stash each offer a checking account through partner banks.
 The accounts seem similar, but a look under the hood reveals significant differences in functionality.

-Acorns Spend Account Features
+Acorns Checking Account Features

 - Bill Pay.
 The account doesn’t include a bill payment feature, but you can use your account and routing numbers to set up bill pay with servicers.